vmurigneu/MET/README.md

 **c) Samplesheet file (csv)**

 Prepare a samplesheet containing one line for each sample with the following information: the sampleID (sample_id), the path to the corresponding basecalled read file (fastq) and the path to the corresponding adaptive sampling report (csv).
+File paths are given in relation to the workflow base directory, they are not absolute paths.
 ```
 sample_id,fastq,csv
 cowmilk2,fastq/Milk_samples_MET/2023_05_22_MET_cowmilk2_guppy6.3.8_sup.fastq.gz,fastq/Milk_samples_MET/adaptive_sampling_FAV67209_fa368ac1_d487a5df.csv